 Serving Suggestions

-You can also use it for sandwiches, toast it, spread it with butter and jam or peanut butter for breakfast, or eat with delicious vegan cheese.
+You can also use it for sandwiches, toast it, spread it with butter and jam or peanut butter for breakfast, or eat it with delicious vegan cheese.
+I also love using it for avocado toast and as a tasty base for my vegan scrambled eggs!

 Recipe FAQs

-The cross in Irish Soda Bread is a form of scoring which creates a weakness in the surface so the bread can expand as it bakes.
+The cross in Irish Soda Bread is a form of scoring that creates a weakness in the surface so the bread can expand as it bakes.
 If you don't score it, you could get some bursting out in other places, such as the bottom and sides, ruining the appearance of your bread.
 It also allows the heat to penetrate into the deepest part of the loaf more easily, ensuring it cooks quickly and evenly.

 Recipe